zachliu/airflow-python-sdk/docs/DAGApi.md

     ) # DAG |
     update_mask = [
         "update_mask_example",
-    ] # [str] | The fields to update on the connection (connection, pool etc).
+    ] # [str] | The fields to update on the resource.
 If absent or empty, all modifiable fields are updated.
 A comma-separated list of fully qualified names of fields.  (optional)

     # example passing only required values which don't have defaults set
     try: